spacetelescope/jwst/docs/jwst/clean_flicker_noise/arguments.rst

 The ``clean_flicker_noise`` step has the following optional arguments to control the behavior of the processing.

+``--autoparam`` (boolean, default=False)
+  Automatically select some fit and background parameters for the input data if possible.

 ``--fit_method`` (str, default='median')
   The noise fitting algorithm to use.
 Options are 'fft' and 'median'.